bbrelje/bbrelje.github.io/_posts/2019-12-18-hydrogen-part-one.md

 ### Summary

-While electric propulsion has been highly visible in the press, hydrogen-based aircraft propulsion has a longer history and is arguably more practical in the current state.
+While electric propulsion has been highly visible in the press, hydrogen-based aircraft propulsion has a longer history and, depending on the mission objectives, arguably more practical in the current state.
 In my next post, I will compare the rate of progress of hydrogen fuel cells and all-electric systems and identify key performance measures which are currently limiting the potential usefulness of hydrogen for aircraft.